A large-scale dataset for recognizing and

-Moments is a research project in development by the MIT-IBM Watson AI Lab.
-The project is dedicated to building a very large-scale dataset to help AI systems recognize and understand actions and events in videos.
+Moments is a research project dedicated to building a very large-scale dataset to help AI systems recognize and understand actions and events in videos.

 Today, the dataset includes a collection of one million labeled 3 second videos, involving people, animals, objects or natural phenomena, that capture the gist of a dynamic scene.

 Three seconds events capture an ecosystem of changes in the world: 3 seconds convey meaningful information to understand how agents (human, animal, artificial or natural) transform from one state to another.